 Math and Science

-Number recognition of numbers 1 to 30.
-Counting by 1’s, 2’s, 5’s and 10’s.
-Sorting and classifying, graphing, coins, simple addition and subtraction calendar skills.
-Introduction to measurement, proportion and analogy.
-Outdoor nature exercises to learn about seasons, trees (parts of a plant), sky, earth, day, and night.
-Identifying land animals versus water animals.
+Our Pre-Kindergarten math and science curriculum includes number recognition of numbers 1 to 30; counting by 1s, 2s, 5s and 10s; sorting and classifying; graphing; simple addition and subtraction; calendar skills; measurement; proportion; and analogy.
+Additionally, science encompasses outdoor nature exercises to learn about seasons, trees (parts of a plant), sky, earth, day, and night, and identifying land animals versus water animals.

 Children respond to questions and commands in French and learn French counting and the French alphabet.
 Students are taught authentic pronunciation of numbers, colors, songs, and rhymes.
 Audio recordings to help children practice and produce authentic pronunciation are used as well.

-Daily devotionals that center upon God’s unending love for humanity.
-Proverbs that teach the importance of values such as honesty, forgiveness, and humility.
+Bible currciulum for this age features daily devotionals that center upon God’s unending love for humanity and proverbs that teach the importance of values such as honesty, forgiveness, and humility.

 Drawing geometric shapes and applying them to drawings of animals and people.
 Create compositions from basic shapes.
 Learning primary and secondary colors, and experimenting with different pencils, crayons, and paint.